DOI10.47051/TABD5404

 Figure 2: Distribution of Micrurus ornatissimus in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Micrurus, which is derived from the Greek words mikros (meaning “small”) and oura (meaning “tail”), refers to the short tail in members of this group.2 The species epithet ornatissimus, which is derived from the Latin words ornatus (meaning “decoration”) and the suffix -issimus (meaning “very”), probably refers to the pattern of many short red and black rings.2
+Etymology: The name Micrurus is derived from the Greek mikros (=small) and oura (=tail), referring to the short tail in members of this group.2 The species epithet ornatissimus is derived from the Latin ornatus (=decoration) and the suffix -issimus (=very), referring to the decorated dorsal pattern.2

-See it in the wild: Ornate Coralsnakes are usually found no more than once every few months at any given area.
-In Ecuador, the localities having the greatest number of recent observations are Tiputini Biodiversity Station, Yasuní Scientific Station, and Suchipakari Lodge.
-It appears that the best way to find Ornate Coralsnakes is to walk along forest trails right after sunset, especially after a warm and rainy day.
+See it in the wild: The localities having the greatest number of recent observations of Micrurus ornatissimus are Tiputini Biodiversity Station and Yasuní Scientific Station, where these snakes are typically found along forest trails at night, especially after a warm and rainy day.

 Acknowledgments: This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).